 VMware Private Cloud gives you the ability to optimize, reconfigure, or scale up your resources on the fly.
 Liquid Web's Private Cloud environment is powered by VMware which adds a nice kick of power, performance, and the security to the package.

 Private Cloud environments allow you to move compute power and data storage between virtual machines (VMs) that you deploy.

-Our VMware Private Cloud product is fully managed, which means that we take care of the entire hosting infrastructure.
+Liquid Web's VMware Private Cloud product is fully managed, which means that we take care of the entire hosting infrastructure.
 All that you need to do is to deploy VMs and your applications.

 Advantages of VMware Private Cloud